-Concentration risks, shortages, and growing lead times have strengthened the case for local sourcing and manufacturing among financial services executives.
+Concentration risks, supply shortages and growing lead times have strengthened the case for local sourcing and manufacturing across multiple industries.

 Supply chain operating models of the last 30 years dictated that products be manufactured where costs are lower and labor is plentiful.
-But as wage gaps have closed and logistics problems have mounted, calls to "reshore" production to home countries such as the US, or "nearshore" it in adjacent ones such as Mexico, have grown.
+But as wage gaps have closed and logistics problems have mounted, calls to "reshore" production to home countries such as the U.S., or "nearshore" it in adjacent ones such as Mexico, have grown.